Vikhyat05/Restaurant_AI_Assignment/README.md

 By pairing real-time seat intelligence with a revenue-focused conversational layer, FoodieSpot can boost top-line growth, trim operating costs, and build a defensible data asset that powers expansion into adjacent booking-driven verticals.

+---

+**limitations**
+- No authentication system for users — reservations are open and not tied to a user account.
+- **Seat-inventory race conditions** – Two users can book the same table in the same second; no transaction-level locking yet.
+- **No notifications** – The system doesn’t send SMS / email confirmations or reminders.
+- LLM may not gracefully handle ambiguous or incomplete user queries without further prompt engineering.

+**future enhancements**
+- **Google Maps integration** to show nearby restaurants and distance from user.
+- **Calendar integration** to let users add reservations to Google Calendar and invite others.
+- **Admin dashboard** to view/manage reservations, restaurant details, and customer data.
+- **Multilingual support** via LLM prompting or translation layer.
+- **Responsive mobile UI** or a native app for easier booking on the go.
+- **Notifications** — Send reminders and confirmations via email/SMS.